dT

 For: anyone comparing performance honestly.

-Passive baselines for the Bittensor market: market-cap-weighted TAO, equal-weighted subnet baskets, and BTC/ETH for context.
+Passive references for the Bittensor market: a 100% TAO baseline (the floor any TAO-denominated strategy must beat) and equal-weighted subnet baskets across the total and investable universes.
 Every active strategy is judged against these — net of cost — before it earns capital.

 Model Portfolios